 ***As I am retired, I no longer supervise graduate students/post-docs.
 I have moved to live in Victoria on Vancouver Island to pursue new hobbies, e.g. organic gardening.***

 My group was heavily involved in the development and application of machine learning methods (esp. neural networks) in the environmental sciences, including atmospheric science, oceanography, hydrology, climate science and agricultural science.

 My new book "Introduction to Environmental Data Science", published in 2023 by Cambridge University Press (also available from amazon.com), covers the machine learning and statistical methods used in the environmental sciences.

-My graduate-level book "Machine Learning Methods in the Environmental Sciences: Neural Networks and Kernels" was published by Cambridge Univ.
-Press in 2009.
+My older book, "Machine Learning Methods in the Environmental Sciences", the first single-authored textbook on machine learning for environmental scientists, was published by Cambridge University Press in 2009.

 B.Sc.
 U.B.C.
 (1976) (combined honours in Mathematics & Physics);

 M.Sc.
 U.B.C.
 (1978) (Physics);

 Cambridge University (Dept. of Applied Maths. & Theoretical Physics) 1981-82;

 University of New South Wales (School of Mathematics) 1983-85.

 Visiting Fellow, Princeton University (Geophysical Fluid Dynamics Laboratory) 1992.